Prevent Ice Dams with Heater cap

-If you’ve ever been in your attic, you should notice two things.
+You should notice two things if you’ve ever been in your attic.
 There’s dead air space between the roof and the ceiling of your home, and there’s a large volume of insulation on the floor of the attic.
-If the attic is properly vented and insulated, there should be no transfer of heat through the ceiling of your home to the attic.
+If the attic is properly vented and insulated, there should be no heat transfer through your home’s ceiling to the attic.
 The attic is a buffer between your living space and the roof.
 Sparsely insulated attics without proper ventilation cause the attic to transfer heat to the roof.
 This heat transfer melts the snow and ice on the roof.
 The ice melt drains into the gutters and eventually overflows as icicles.

 Cathedral ceilings are notorious for excessive ice formation because they do not allow a buffer zone between living space and the roof.
 Also there isn’t adequate space for the proper amount of insulation.
 Consequently, there is considerable heat transfer with cathedral ceilings to the roof.